 We’ve previously praised Jackbox’s entire series of multiplayer titles on our roundup of the best multiplayer games for Android, and it’s easy to see why.
 Though you’ll need more than just a smartphone or tablet to play any of the Jackbox Party Pack series, once you have one of the games available on a platform that plugs into your television, you’ll be granted access to one of the best party titles of the 2010s.
 Don’t worry if you’re short on gadgets in your house; you can play Jackbox on almost any device that outputs to a television.
 Do you have a PC or MacBook with HDMI-out?
 Do you have an Apple TV or Android TV, or one of Amazon’s Fire TV devices?
 Do you have an Xbox 360 or Xbox One, a PS3 or a PS4, or Nintendo’s latest console, the Switch?
 What about the X1 cable box from Comcast?
 All of these devices can run an entry in the Jackbox Party Pack series, which makes it an easy series to jump into while playing with roommates, friends, and family members.

-Despite the requirement for an outside source to run the game on your television, Jackbox's entire series is worthy of a spot on this list.
-Jackbox Games have been developing party titles for over two decades, but they're best known for their most recent titles, the Jackbox Party Packs.
-The general concept is simple: you and some friends gather around the television, playing party games that involve trivia, art skills, creativity, word games, and other laugh-inducing hilarity, controlling input from your smartphone's browser.
-The games are typically designed for up to eight people, though some games have a smaller limit on users and some games really only work if you have a large group of players.
-The game is best played locally with a room full of your friends, but playing online is also an option using streaming services like Twitch.
+Jackbox Games have been developing party titles for over two decades, but they’re best known for their most recent titles, the Jackbox Party Packs.
+The general concept is simple: you and your friends gather around a television and compete in party games involving trivia, art, creativity, word games, and other laugh-inducing hilarity, all controlled from from the browser on your smartphone.
+Most games are designed for up to eight players, and typically, you’ll want at least four players to start.
+Obviously, it’s best played locally with a room full of friends, but playing online is also an option using streaming services like Twitch or chatrooms like Discord.

 Setting up the game is simple.
-Once you've purchased the Pack of your choice (there are four of them—we'll dive into more detail below), you start the game on the device (gaming console, Fire TV, etc.) and choose one of the five games included in each pack.
-Once the game starts, you'll be given a four-letter code to enter at Jackbox.tv on your smartphone, tablet, or laptop (it's best played with a smartphone), and you'll join the game room.
-Once everyone's in, the first person who joined the game starts, and the rules will either be quickly explained for new players or, if the rules are a bit longer, you'll be given the option to skip if you've played before.
+Once you’ve purchased the Pack of your choice (there are seven of them—we’ll dive into more detail below), just start the game on the device of your choice and choose one of the games included in each pack.
+On your TV, you’ll see a four-letter code to enter at Jackbox.tv on your smartphone in order to join the game room.
+Once everyone’s in, you can start the game with a quick explainer of the rules.
 No game is too complicated to learn, and most games are appropriate even for younger players.
-For those games with raunchier input, you can typically turn on a family-friendly filter in the settings of the game.
+For the select games that do include some raunchier content, you can typically enable a family-friendly filter in the settings of each title.

-Ultimately, we think starting with Party Pack 3 is the best place for new players.
-It has Quiplash 2, which is a great starting point for new players, and Fakin It and Trivia Murder Party are fun additions to a great pack.
-From there, either go with Party Pack 4 or Party Pack 2.
-Four has some crazy additions to the game, while Two is an excellent addition in the vein of Three.
-Ultimately, all of them except for maybe the original are worth keeping on your devices, and even the original is a solid party game.
-If you're used to having multiple friends or family members over at once, or you don't mind starting up an online voice chat with a ton of friends and streaming the game to them online, Jackbox is a great way to spend a Saturday night.
+No matter where you start, all of them—except, arguably, the first two titles—are worth keeping installed on your console or PC.
+If you’re used to having multiple friends or family members over at once, or you don’t mind starting up an online voice chat with a ton of friends and streaming the game to them online, Jackbox is a great way to spend a Saturday night.

-For games similar to the Jackbox style of playing on your television with your phone, you can check out Use Your Words, which is similar to Jackbox in almost every fashion, or check out games like Heads Up, which uses your phones in similar fashions to create party games involving you and your friends all in the same place.
+For games similar to the Jackbox style of playing on your television with your phone, you can check out Use Your Words, which is similar to Jackbox in both play format and controls, or check out games like Heads Up, which uses your phones in similar fashions to create party games involving you and your friends all in the same place.

 It’s tough to choose a first-person shooter on mobile.
 Though FPS-style games have been around on iOS since the App Store launched a decade ago, there’s a wide variety of issues with mobile FPS games, especially competitive ones.
 First-person shooters are designed to be controlled with either a mouse and keyboard (the preference of most competitive players) or with a controller if you’re playing on a console (the overwhelmingly-popular choice for most FPS players dating back to Halo).
 On your iPhone or iPad, of course, there are no physical controls—no triggers or joysticks or buttons.
 While your traditional face buttons can be replaced with on-screen icons, the triggers which are used to fire your gun and the joysticks used to both move your character and move the camera are hard to replace effectively.
 Sliding your finger on the main display is simply difficult, especially since you’ll also need to use those fingers to pull the trigger and to activate special abilities or switch weapons.